 Unextinguished coals are an apparent fire hazard.
-Although most purists prefer a charcoal grill, make sure you do your research before you settle on this kind of grill.
+Although most purists prefer to cook over charcoal, make sure you do your research before you settle on this kind of grill.

 Propane, or Liquid Propane Gas (LPG) allows you to have an open flame, but without the issue of needing to extinguish a solid fuel.

 Be sure to hire a gas fitter who has all the necessary certifications to work in your area, and be sure to check out our guide to the best natural gas grills available today.

 You might think of this as a last resort, but it’s a viable alternative when no conventional options are allowed, or practical.